El Hierro, Canary Islands

 The Iglesia de la Concepción has long blessed Valverde the capital of El Hierro.

 El Hierro has always been one of the most remote and unprotected islands.
-At a time when the attacks of the Berber pirates followed one another - and also tormented the islands of Porto Santo and Madeira – remove the villa in elevation it will have left the Norman and Castilian settlers a little more rested.
+At a time when the attacks of the Berber pirates followed one another - and also tormented the islands of Porto Santo and the Madeira – remove the villa in elevation it will have left the Norman and Castilian settlers a little more rested.
 This, while pirates and other enemies remained the colonists' main concern, of course.
 This was not always the case.

 We return to the asphalt.
 We cross the rural scenery of the interior of the island and the Barrancos de La Pasada and Los Muertos, this one, already in the middle of Camiño de La Pena.